 finding Internet access at times when such access might not be available at the times and places you'd prefer.

 Unexcused absences will progressively deduct: 1%, 3%, 7%, 15%, 31%, 63%, 100% from your final percentage.

 Tests and exams missed without an accepted excuse yield zero.

 Acceptance of excused absence is at instructor's sole disgression.
 Documentation may be requested.
 Pre-approval is recommended.

 I will cover material in the order that I determine as the class progresses.

-The course will be taught with an emphasis on using Microsoft Access and
+The course will be taught with an emphasis on using Microsoft Access for database design and development,

 Calendar (you can also compare to past semesters):